Yasashari/C4-contest/ChainLink.md

 Foundry poc

-In order to run this test its needed to copy & paste below functions in to the [RewardVault.t.sol](https://github.com/code-423n4/2023-08-chainlink/blob/main/test/units/rewards/RewardVault.t.sol#L1085) in to (around) line 1085.
+In order to run this test it's needed to copy & paste the below functions into the [RewardVault.t.sol](https://github.com/code-423n4/2023-08-chainlink/blob/main/test/units/rewards/RewardVault.t.sol#L1085) in to (around) line 1085.
 Here user unstake only 1wei of Link tokens.
 His forfeited amount = 55.726166902404526157 Link tokens

 ```solidity